 - Commenced supplemental proceedings against PACA judgment debtors and third-party banks.
 Successfully froze and procured funds in partial satisfaction of judgments on behalf of PACA judgment creditors held in judgment debtors’ bank accounts.

-- Preferred Illinois law firm for industry group that refers PACA claimants to legal counsel when mediation efforts fail.
+- Preferred Chicago area law firm for industry group that refers PACA claimants to legal counsel when mediation efforts fail.

-- Pursued claims against transportation, logistics, shipping, freight, truck and rail companies on behalf of produce suppliers and vendors.
+- Pursued freight claims against transportation, logistics and truck broker companies on behalf of produce growers and shippers.